odkr/lpassh-add/MANUAL.rst

 in.
 As a consequence, **ksh** will write your LastPass master password to a temporary file if you do *not* use the LastPass agent *and* use an askpass utility.
 Keep in mind that your **sh** may be a symlink to **ksh**.
 That said, this is just an example.
 There are a lot of shells out there.
-Use ma reasonably modern and mainstream one, if possible. **bash** v5.0.11(1), **dash** v0.5.10.2, **mksh** R57, **oksh** v5.2.14, **yash** v2.49, and **zsh** v5.7.1 should all be fine.
+Use a reasonably modern and mainstream one, if possible. **bash** v5.0.11(1), **dash** v0.5.10.2, **mksh** R57, **oksh** v5.2.14, **yash** v2.49, and **zsh** v5.7.1 should all be fine.